k3tchup/google_drive_sync/readme.md

 [ ] delete files remotely

-[ ] version handling so we don't transfer files we don't need to.   there are version numbers in the metadata
+[x] version handling so we don't transfer files we don't need to.   there are version numbers in the metadata

-[ ] subscribe to change notifications provided by Google drive
+[x] subscribe to change notifications provided by Google drive

+[ ] figure out why there are duplicate files with the same name and hash.  something to do with change sets.

 [x] logging
 - will need some improvement as we get going